An

 in the city and them running away.

-Harold Gorman at a water tower with suspenseful shots
+Harold Gorman at the water tower with suspenseful shots

 on both of them way high up on the